-Proptosis (also called exophthalmos) is a medical condition in which one or both of the cat’s eyeballs is displaced and protrudes out of the bony socket.
+Proptosis (also called exophthalmos) is a medical condition in which one or both of the cat’s eyeballs is displaced and protrude out of the bony socket.
 This alarming condition is a medical emergency that requires immediate veterinary care.

 It differs from buphthalmos, which is an enlarged globe usually caused by glaucoma.